 For more information about macro security, see the following topics:

 Top of Page

 Using digital signatures

-The 2007 Office release uses Microsoft Authenticode technology to enable macro creators to digitally sign (digital signature: An electronic, encryption-based, secure stamp of authentication on a macro or document.
+Microsoft Office 2010 uses Microsoft Authenticode technology to enable macro creators to digitally sign (digital signature: An electronic, encryption-based, secure stamp of authentication on a macro or document.
 This signature confirms that the macro or document originated from the signer and has not been altered.) a file or a macro project (macro project: A collection of components, including forms, code, and class modules, that make up a macro.
 Macro projects created in Microsoft Visual Basic for Applications can be included in add-ins and in most Microsoft Office programs.).
 The certificate that is used to create this signature confirms that the macro or document originated from the signer, and the signature confirms that the macro or document has not been altered.

 After you install your digital certificate (digital certificate: Attachment for a file, macro project, or e-mail message that vouches for authenticity, provides secure encryption, or supplies a verifiable signature.
 To digitally sign macro projects, you must install a digital certificate.), you can sign files and macro projects.

 You can obtain a digital certificate from a commercial certificate authority (CA) (certificate authority (CA): A commercial organization that issues digital certificates, keeps track of who is assigned to a certificate, signs certificates to verify their validity, and tracks which certificates are revoked or expired.), or from your internal security administrator or information technology (IT) professional.

 To learn more about certificate authorities that offer services for Microsoft products, see the list of Microsoft Root Certificate Program Members.

 Creating your own digital certificate for self-signing

 You can also create your own self-signing certificate by using the Selfcert.exe tool.